 You must also hold a current medical registration and have an appointment to an appropriate Advanced Training position at a suitable training site.

-New and current trainees need to apply for Prospective Approval of Advanced Training each year.
+New and current trainees need to apply for Advanced Training each year.